dy/piezo/docs/r&d.md

     - has strong flavor of directive (C++ etc) or comment (Python etc)
     + easier to scan visually, compared to `_`
     - has some sense of global declaration.
 We may want to reserve `#` for declarations purposes
+    - too heavy semantic load from other concepts, like comment in python, hash in HTML, tags, private in JS, markdown header

   * ~~`list |> &*2`, `list |> &>2?^^&:^&;`~~
     + & is almost-character, feels more like an id